rtsaad/CarND-Kidnapped-Vehicle-Project/README.md

 # Kidnapped Vehicle Project

-This project consists of a c++ implementation of a [Particle Filter](https://en.wikipedia.org/wiki/Particle_filter) to estimate location (GPS position) of a moving car.
-This project improves the estimations by sensing landmarks and associating it with their actual positions obtained from a know map.
+This project consists of a c++ implementation of a [Particle Filter](https://en.wikipedia.org/wiki/Particle_filter) to estimate the location (GPS position) of a moving car.
+This project improves the estimations by sensing landmarks and associating it with their actual positions obtained from a known map.

 The main goals of this project is to develop a c++ Particle filter that successfully estimates the position of the car from the Udacity Simulator.
 Figure 1 depicts an example of the filter estimating (blue circle) the object position.
 The RMSE (Root Mean Square Error) values estimates the accuracy of the Particle Filter Estimation.